ibm-cloud-architecture/refarch-kc/docs/deployments/minikube.md

 ## Pre-requisites

-You need to have minikube installed and helm - tiller deployed too (see [these](https://docs.bitnami.com/kubernetes/get-started-kubernetes/#step-4-install-and-configure-helm-and-tiller) instructions for the installation).
+You need to have minikube installed and helm - tiller deployed on it, (see [these instructions](https://docs.bitnami.com/kubernetes/get-started-kubernetes/#step-4-install-and-configure-helm-and-tiller) for this installation).

 Install `kubectl` CLI.